esegebart/firebase-auth/README.md

 # Firebase Authentication Using Email and Password

-This was a project for University.
+This was a project for University written in Java.
 The project was an outdated Firebase Authentication project using email and password to sign up a user and sign in a user.
 The user was signed up through the application and the second user was created using the Firebase console.
 I was to create a signIn method that was verified in the logcat with the onAuthStateChanged() method.
 If successful, the signInWithEmail will read
 "success", if the login failed, the signInWithEmail will read "failure".